rhkearns/Quiz_for_the_Nerds/README.md

 Quiz for the Nerds

 This is a quiz to test your knowledge of the biggest nerdy franchises.
 Simply select a category, or "Try Your Luck" with a random quiz.
-Then just click start and try your best to answer correctly
+Then just click start and try your best to answer correctly.
+This quiz is designed to be difficult; I wanted to design a quiz that would challenge me.

 Deployed link: https://quiz-for-the-nerds.netlify.app/